bb-io/Hubspot/README.md

 - **Create marketing form** creates a new marketing form.
 - **Create marketing form from HTML** create a marketing form from a HTML file content, using metadata IDs: `name`, `type`, `language`, `archived`.
 If there is no specific metadata, then it search for HTML tag IDs: `name`, `type`, `language`, `archived`.

 ## Events

+- **On content created or updated** (polling): Triggered at specified time intervals and returns all blog posts, landing pages, site pages, emails, and forms that were updated or created during the specified time interval.
-- **On blog posts created or updated** triggers when a blog post is created or updated.
+- **On blog posts created or updated** (polling): Triggered at specified time intervals and returns all blog posts was created or updated.
-- **On landing pages created or updated** triggers when a landing page is created or updated.
+- **On landing pages created or updated** (polling): Triggered at specified time intervals and returns all landing pages was created or updated.
-- **On site pages created or updated** triggers when a site page is created or updated.
+- **On site pages created or updated** (polling): Triggered at specified time intervals and returns all site pages was created or updated.

-This events are working on polling mechanism, so you won't be immediately notified about the changes.
+> This events are working on polling mechanism, so you won't be immediately notified about the changes.
 You can configure the polling interval starting from 5 minutes to 7 days.

 ## Useful tips